johanberntsson/ozmoo/documentation/manual/manual.md

 ## Option -re[:0|1]

--re or -re:1 enables extended runtime error checks, while -re:0 disable them.
+-re or -re:1 enables extended runtime error checks, while -re:0 disables them.
 They are enabled by default on MEGA65 only.

 ## Option -sl[:0|1]

--sl or -sl:1 enables slow mode, while -sl:0 disable it.
+-sl or -sl:1 enables slow mode, while -sl:0 disables it.
 This has an effect on builds for C64 only, and not in -P build mode.
 Slow mode removes some optimizations for speed, making the interpreter slightly smaller.